 - Add the dry ingredients in three parts, alternating with the wet ingredients in two parts, beginning and ending with the dry.
 Keep the mixer at the lowest speed, and mix with each addition just until the ingredients are combined.
 When everything has been added, scrape the bowl and mix on medium-low until smooth, about 30 seconds.

-- Fill each cake pan with ⅓ each of the batter and smooth the tops with an offset spatula.
+- Fill each cake pan with ⅓ of the batter and smooth the tops with an offset spatula (it is a thicker batter).
 Bake for about 25-28 minutes, or until a toothpick inserted in the center comes out clean.

-- Let the cakes cool in the pans for about 15 minutes before removing to a rack to cool completely.
+- Let the cakes cool in the pans for 10 minutes before removing to a rack to cool completely.

 For the buttercream:

 - In a stand mixer fitted with the paddle attachment, cream the butter.
 Start with the mixer on low and then gradually increase the speed.
 The butter should be lighter in color.
 This should take about one minute.
 Scrape the bowl.